 There are lots of researchers who analyse the data from Next Steps every year.
 Anyone using the data needs to sign a special confidentiality contract which states that they will only use it for research.

 When you first joined the study, your parents gave permission to add information from your school records to the survey data.
-As part of the age 25 survey we will ask for your permission to add information from a number of administrative records.
+As part of the age 25 survey, we asked for your permission to add information from a number of other administrative records.
+Find out more about this in the information booklet about data linkage, titled ‘Adding Other Information About You‘.

-To add information from administrative records, we securely transfer personal details (name, sex, date of birth and address) to the government department or agency for the people who gave given permission to do so.
-They use these details to identify your records and then send us the information from these records.
-They do not retain the personal details sent to them.
-We add the information from these records to the information collected in the study, and make it available to researchers.
-All personal information is removed before we do this.
+To add information from administrative records, we securely transfer personal details (such as name, sex, date of birth, address, NHS and National Insurance number – if available) to the government department or agency, for the people who have given permission to do so.
+No other information about the person, or any of their answers to the surveys, is sent.
+The government bodies or agencies only use these details to identify the records in their systems and then send us the information from these records.
+Once the records are identified, your person details are destroyed.
+The government departments and agencies do not retain the personal details sent to them.
+When the information from the records is sent to us, we add it to the information collected in the study, and make it available to researchers under restricted access arrangements.
+Names, addresses, National Insurance and/or NHS numbers, are never disclosed to researchers.

 Watch our video to find out more about adding other information.